Anthony Sowell: Early life

 Anthony Edward Sowell was born and raised in East Cleveland, Ohio, one of seven children born to single parent Claudia "Gertrude" Garrison.
 Seven other children belonging to Sowell's sister also lived in the household, having moved in after her death following a chronic illness.
-According to Sowell's niece, Leona Davis, Garrison subjected them to physical abuse while her own children watched from adjacent rooms.
+Sowell had an extremely abusive and traumatic upbringing due largely to Garrison; according to Sowell's niece, Leona Davis, Garrison subjected them to physical abuse while her own children watched from adjacent rooms.
 In one incident, Garrison forced Davis to strip naked in front of the other children, then whipped her with electrical cords until she bled.
 Sowell himself began raping his niece on an almost daily basis for two years, starting when she was 10.
 It was reported by Davis that the other males in the household also committed the rapes.

 Military service

 On January 24, 1978, at the age of 18, Sowell entered the United States Marine Corps.
 He attended recruit training at Marine Corps Recruit Depot Parris Island in South Carolina, then was further trained as an electrician at Camp Lejeune in North Carolina.
 On July 13, 1978, he was assigned to the 2nd Marine Aircraft Wing at Marine Corps Air Station Cherry Point, also in North Carolina.
-In 1980, he spent a year overseas with the 3rd Force Service Support Group, then returned to Cherry Point.
+In 1980, he spent a year overseas in Japan with the 3rd Force Service Support Group, then returned to Cherry Point.

 Sowell was ordered to Marine Corps Base Camp Butler in Okinawa Prefecture, Japan on January 20, 1984.
 A year later, he transferred to Camp Pendleton in California for three days until his discharge on January 18, 1985.
 During his seven-year Marine Corps career, he received a Good Conduct Medal with one service star, a Sea Service Deployment Ribbon, a Certificate of Commendation, a Meritorious Mast, and two Letters of Appreciation.